 - Classroom technology and software enables web access for learning purposes, including to some class sessions, lab support, and exam sessions, as a result of significant investment by the University, which builds on Bryant’s well-known progressive teaching practices.

 - Web-conferencing cameras, ceiling mounted microphones, digital inking/annotation devices, dual instructor displays and confidence monitors are used for some courses.

 - Remote meetings, including with other students and faculty, replace in-person meetings and are held via teleconference or phone, including during faculty office hours.

 - For our international students who might not be able to return to campus, and for those who are ill or unable to attend a given class, we record class sessions to ensure those who miss a class have the opportunity to observe exactly what took place.

 HyFlex Bimodal Teaching

 Colleges and accreditation agencies have long followed the idea of Carnegie contact hours where each hour of in-class contact time is accompanied by two hours of outside classwork.
 This definition has had to adjust to various circumstances such as directed studies, internships, online courses, and now HyFlex courses.
 The U.S. Department of Education notes that any out-of-seat class activity must reasonably approximate not less than one hour of in-class and two hours of out-of-class student work and be sufficient to achieve the course objectives.
 Examples might include recorded lectures, use of discussion boards, or group work, to name a few.

 Faculty-student interaction is a hallmark of a Bryant education.
-Therefore, for the fall semester it is encouraged that a significant majority of both classes overall and any given individual class be held synchronously – be that in person, hybrid, or online, depending on the class.
+Therefore, for the spring semester it is encouraged that a significant majority of both classes overall and any given individual class be held synchronously – be that in person, hybrid, or online, depending on the class.
 We are, however, in an unprecedented situation, so faculty may choose, for practical or pedagogical reasons, to integrate some asynchronous activity into their courses.
 Asynchronous activities will approximate the same time commitments and achieve the same course objectives as in person learning.